on all US orders over $99.

 This might seem overwhelming and hard to follow if you are just starting to look at making changes to your diet.
-If you are someone who needs structure or step-by-step instructions to get started or stay on track, try Ann Louise Gittleman’s Fat Flush Plan.
+If you are someone who needs structure or step-by-step instructions to get started or stay on track, try Ann Louise Gittleman’s The New Fat Flush Plan Hardcover Book.
 She is very knowledgeable, and has been one of the best influences on my good health for many years now.